Mikuana/rumydata/docs/source/index.rst

  1. defining exactly what your data should be
  2. communicating that definition to others (so they can send you data)
  3. validating the data that you receive
- 4. not disclosing the data on accident
+ 4. not disclosing the data on accident when there are errors

 These problems are solved with the following feature sets in this package: